 We offer an application fee waiver for candidates from countries receiving overseas development aid.
 If you would like to request an application fee waiver, please contact the Admissions Team before submitting your application.

 How to apply: next steps

 Your submitted application will be reviewed by the Admissions Committee and a decision made regarding whether to shortlist you for interview.

 Your application must be complete (including the receipt of all necessary supporting information) before it can be considered.

-Because of the volume of applications we receive, we’re sorry but we cannot provide feedback on individual applications that are unsuccessful.
+Because of the volume of applications we receive, we cannot provide feedback on individual applications that are unsuccessful.
 However, an admissions appeal can be made if you believe that there has been an administrative error, or if you believe you have been treated unfairly because of bias or prejudice, or if there are circumstances unknown to Cambridge Judge Business School that might have affected the decision.

-This is the final stage of the applications process.
+Once you have a College place confirmed, this is the final stage of the applications process.
 We will send you a letter confirming that you have reached this stage and it is this letter that can be used for visa applications where applicable.